AdobeDocs/experience-manager-65.en/help/assets/managing-assets-touch-ui.md

 >
 >Given the credential-expiry-timeout, latency, bandwidth, and expected concurrent uploads, the highest value that allows you to ensure the following two should be picked:
 >
->* To ensure that chunk-upload is enabled for files with sizes likely to cause credential expiry while upload is in progress.
+>* To ensure that chunk upload is enabled for files with sizes likely to cause credential expiry while upload is in progress.
 >
 >* To ensure that each chunk finishes before the credential expires.